-- 1. Turn off air conditioners and large electrical loads before stopping the genset to allow it to cool down. - 2.
-Let the genset run three to five minutes with no load.
-Failure to let the genset cool down can cause engine run-on or backfire. - Push the Start/Stop switch to the STOP position.
-(Close the fuel supply valve on LPG fueled models.)
+- 1. Turn off air conditioners and large electrical loads before stopping to allow the genset time to cool down. - 2.
+Let the genset run three to five minutes.
+Failure to let the genset cool down can cause engine run-on or backfire. - 3.
+Push the Start/Stop switch to the Stop (O) position.

-If the genset can be started or stopped from the set mounted control but not from the remote control, contact an Onan service center for assistance.
+If the genset can be started or stopped from the genset but not from the remote control, contact an Onan service center for assistance.
 Refer to the How to Obtain Service section.